Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are there any restrictions on ownership of or investment in (re)insurers in your jurisdiction, including any limits on foreign ownership/investment?

 There are no restrictions on ownership of or investment in (re)insurers in Greece.
 However, within the framework of the EU Solvency II Directive (2009/138/EC), the Bank of Greece will not authorise the acquisition of qualifying holdings in a (re)insurer if it is not satisfied as to the qualifications of the shareholders, including related parties.
-The assessment of qualifications takes place in accordance with the recent Act 120/2017 of the Bank of Greece Executive Committee, which outlines the information that must be submitted and the procedure for the prudential assessment.
+The assessment of qualifications for the acquisition or increase of qualifying holdings takes place in accordance with Act 120/2017 of the Bank of Greece Executive Committee, which outlines the information that must be submitted and the procedure for the prudential assessment.
 The act makes available template forms for the submission of the necessary information.
 The Bank of Greece also takes into account the principles laid down in the European Supervisory Authorities’ Joint Guidelines on the Prudential Assessment of Acquisitions and Increases of Qualifying Holdings in the Financial Sector (JC/GL/2016/01), as well as the results of cooperation with other EU supervisory authorities where relevant.

 If there are close links between the (re)insurer and other individuals or legal entities, the Bank of Greece will grant authorisation only if those links do not prevent the effective exercise of its supervisory powers.